croxton/Stash/README.md

 * Save variables to the database for persistent storage across page loads
 * Set variable scope (user or global)
 * Fully parse tags contained within a Stash tag pair, so Stash saves the rendered output
-* Use contexts to namespace groups of variables and help organise of your code
+* Use contexts to namespace groups of variables and help organise your code
 * Advanced uses: partial page caching, form field persistence, template partials/viewModel pattern implementation

 ## Installation